Criticism of the BBC: Gaza war

+In July 2025, more than 400 media figures, including 121 BBC journalists, signed an open letter to the BBC management claiming that much of the organisation's coverage is "defined by anti-Palestinian racism" as a result of being "crippled by the fear of being perceived as critical of the Israeli government".
+The letter names Robbie Gibb, a BBC Board and BBC's Editorial Standards Committee member with close ties to The Jewish Chronicle, as a steering force towards BBC's coverage and request his removal from the Board and the Editorial Standards Committee.

+In November 2025, the BBC faced controversy over allegations of systemic editorial bias, following the release of a leaked internal memo by Michael Prescott, a former adviser to the BBC's Editorial Standards Committee.
+The memo raised concerns about the BBC's coverage of sensitive and politically charged issues over the years.
+As a result of these revelations, BBC Director-General Tim Davie and Head of News Deborah Turness resigned, facing extensive media criticism and public calls for reform.

-Hutton Inquiry: Whitewashed reporting of Iraq invasion
+Hutton inquiry into alleged whitewashed reporting of Iraq invasion

 The BBC was criticised for its coverage of the events before the 2003 invasion of Iraq.
 The controversy over what it described as the "sexing up" of the case for war in Iraq by the government led to the BBC being heavily criticised by the Hutton Inquiry, although this finding was much disputed by the British press, who branded it as a government whitewash.

-The BBC's chairman and its director general resigned after the inquiry, and Vice-Chairman Lord Ryder made a public apology to the government, which the Liberal Democrat Norman Baker MP described as "of such capitulation that I wanted to throw up when I heard it".
+The BBC's chairman and its director general resigned after the inquiry, and Vice-chairman Lord Ryder made a public apology to the government, which the Liberal Democrat Norman Baker MP described as "of such capitulation that I wanted to throw up when I heard it".

 Shallow and sensationalist reporting on Arab Spring

-In June 2012, the BBC admitted making "major errors" in its coverage of the unrest.
+In June 2012, the BBC admitted making "major errors" in its coverage of the Arab Spring.
 In an 89-page report, 9 pages were devoted to the BBC's coverage of Bahrain and included admissions that the BBC had "underplayed the sectarian aspect of the conflict" and "not adequately convey the viewpoint of supporters of the monarchy" by "[failing] to mention attempts by Crown Prince" Salman bin Hamad Al Khalifa to "establish dialogue with the opposition".
 The report added that "the government appears to have made a good-faith effort to de-escalate the crisis", particularly while the BBC's coverage of the unrest dropped substantially, and many people had complained that their coverage was "utterly one-sided".